 Below are some reasons why you should never neglect to seek medical attention after sustaining a brain injury:

 - Minor brain injuries can be serious: Medical experts are generally in consensus regarding the importance of seeking medical attention after sustaining even an apparently minor brain injury.
 Why?
 The brain might be bleeding and, if left untreated, pressure can build up in the skull, causing the brain to swell, which could lead to death.
 Without proper testing, you will likely be unaware of the risk this quiet injury is actually posing to your life.
-Always err on the side of caution and visit your doctor as soon as possible.
-He or she will run the necessary tests and provide treatment, if necessary.
+Always err on the side of caution and visit see a doctor as soon as you can.

-- Symptoms are not the only indicators of an injury: After an accident, it is not at all uncommon for individuals to feel lucid and normal.
+- Symptoms do not always appear after an injury: After an accident, it is not at all uncommon for individuals to feel lucid and normal.
 This is often why so many decide to forego a trip to the doctor.
 However, your head could be fractured and your brain might be hemorrhaging.
 The only way to be certain that you are not suffering from a severe injury is to receive a proper medical examination.
 Never assume that the absence of pain means you are uninjured.

 - External injuries are not brain injury indicators: Regardless if you sustained external injuries, such as cuts, abrasions, swelling, or fractures, these injuries alone are not to be considered determining factors for your decision to seek medical attention.
 Brain injuries can occur with or without the physical signs of an injury and can even occur without an impact to the head.
 Whiplash injuries, for example, can also be accompanied by a brain injury.
 The violent back and forth jolt that results in whiplash can cause the brain to shake in the skull, causing a brain injury.